yangyaoi/Connect-Four-Project/README.md

 ## Major Classes and Methods

+Major classes of the code used to put together the game application include Main, ConnectFourGUI, ConnectFourBoard, Controller and Button.
+The Main class includes methods getBoard(), getGUI() and main(), where main() runs the application and connects any adjustments in ConnectFourBoard to the ConnectFourGUI.
+The ConnectFourGUI includes a few update methods to change the state of the GUI when the game is being played.
+These methods include updateColumnButtons(), update_screen(), help_view(), play_game(), exit_game(), game_over(), reset_board(), draw_board() and create_text().
+The ConnectFourBoard class is used to simulate the gameplay using methods that represents rules in the game such as drop(), check_for_win(), switch_turn() and is_game_over().
+There are also helper functions for the board to work, which include check_win_at_position(), alternation(), valid_move(), get_drop_loc(), whos_turn and other_player().
+The Controller class acts as a helper class for the GUI, which includes a method called wait_click() that detects clicking events and sends the x and y coordinates to the GUI.
+The Button class is used as a sensor object for the GUI, where the user can click their mouse and activate a change in the state of the GUI.
+The Button includes place(), change_colour() and reset_colour() to indicate which player's piece is on that button.

 # Code Extension

 4-to-Connect does not allow users to view the start page from the play page.
 To allow this, one can add to the update_screen method so that buttons can beplaced on the screen if self.isPlaying is True.